 The consent holder must maintain signage at suitable locations in the reach of the Wairoa River between McLaren Falls Dam and the Ruahihi Power Station to clearly warn the public of the extent and frequency of potential variations in river flows due to recreational releases and hydro-electricity operations.

 Prior to any discharge from the McLaren Falls Gated Channel Spillway, the consent holder must operate a sound warning system that is audible from the McLaren Falls Bridge.
+The sound warning must provide the public with sufficient time to vacate the area affected by the discharge.

 RUAHIHI CANAL